top of page

 While God Is Working on You, He Is Also Containing You

-While we judge based on appearances, past mistakes, or weaknesses, God looks at the heart.
-Like a container filled with dirty stuff, God, in His wisdom and mercy, begins the deep work within—cleansing us of the old (2 Corinthians 5:17; Colossians 3:9–10), renewing our minds (Romans 12:2), and refining our character so we can reflect His image (2 Corinthians 3:18).
+Like a container filled with dirty stuff, God, in His wisdom and mercy, begins the deep work within—cleansing us from our old selves (2 Corinthians 5:17; Colossians 3:9–10), renewing our minds (Romans 12:2), and refining our character so we can reflect His image (2 Corinthians 3:18).
 And Philippians 1:6 reminds us that the work He started in us, He is faithful to complete.

 So although you might be elevating, God is still refining our hearts—not to hold you back, but to protect us and those we will influence.
 He is forming His nature in us—instilling the fruit of His Spirit: self-control, patience, kindness, goodness, faithfulness—and above all, love (Matthew 22:37–40).